 - Brainscape can also be used by employees as a quick mobile reference tool, which can be very valuable in situations where they need guidance or additional product information to better serve and/or advise customers.

 For more insights on where your online sales training might be failing your company, read: "How to develop eLearning that will increase employee engagement".

 The right training tool for the sales job

 As someone who has very likely made it through the education system, you probably know just how ineffective knowledge cramming is.
 You’ll also probably be familiar with repetition as the best way to master new facts.

 This is as true for sales competencies as it is for traditional education.

 And yet today’s sales training programs fall right into these two pitfalls.
 They dump a load of information onto employees and then expect them to remember everything without refreshing their knowledge in the coming weeks and months.

-When you consider the price tags attached to these products, the conclusion is as glaring as a bird poop on your windshield: your business is simply not getting its money’s worth.
+When you consider the price tags attached to these products, the last thing you want to feel 6 months later is that your business is simply not getting its money’s worth.

 Employers need to invest in sales training that leverages the power of systematic repetition AND can teach employees the knowledge supporting those all-important soft skills.
 That's how to build sales competencies.

 Bottom line: Brainscape is just the tool for the job.